davidmhart/FastSplatStyler/README.md

 Example inputs and outputs can be downloaded from [Google Drive](https://drive.google.com/drive/folders/10YmtcCOKGosXfPEi84ho1AfYRYioYo12?usp=drive_link) or [Hugging Face](https://huggingface.co/datasets/incrl/fast-splat-styler/tree/main)

+## Gradio Demo

+A gradio demo is also provided.
+Run `python gradio_app.py` to run it.
+You can also check out the demo online at [HuggingFace](https://huggingface.co/spaces/incrl/FastSplatStyler)

 ## Install and Run

 This work relies heavily on the [Pytorch](https://pytorch.org/) and [Pytorch Geometric](https://www.pyg.org/) libraries.